 Also in the area is the beautifully frescoed 15th-century Hohenzollernhaus, 16th-century Rathaus (city hall) and the Haus zum Rosgarten, once a medieval butchers' guild and now a museum for the region.

 Like every town on Bodensee, Konstanz centers on the harbor.
 The promenade starts at the Rhine bridge and follows the harbor.
 Stroll the palm-tree lined promenade with countless sidewalk cafes, historic townhouses, and buildings like the Kaufhaus (trading house) from 1388.

 Continue around the entire lake in this manner by taking the Bodensee-Rundwanderweg (Lake Constance Trail).
 This trail runs by numerous nature reserves like Wollmatinger Ried Untersee-Gnadensee.
 This reserve includes 600 different types of flora and nearly 300 bird species.

 The impressive statue of Imperia welcomes you to the harbor.
-It was recently erected in 1993 and was controversial, but has become a landmark of Konstanz.
+Erected in 1993, it was controversial but has become a landmark of Konstanz.
 The satirical depiction is of a nine-meter-tall courtesan holding a pathetic Pope Martin V and Emperor Sigismund.
 It grandly rotates on its pedestal and refers to a short story by Balzac, La Belle Impéria.

 Once you have found your sea legs, take to the water.
 Boat tours regularly leave from mid-April to mid-October from Konstanz to Überlingen to Kreuzlingen to Lindau.

 Climb to the Top of Konstanz's Cathedral

 The majestic Konstanz münster (cathedral) was the church of the diocese of Konstanz until 1821.
 First mentioned in 615 C.E. and consecrated in 1089 C.E., it features Romanesque and Gothic design as it has been updated to reflect the current style several times.
 Its spire pokes high into the sky and can be seen throughout the city.

 Stop before you enter the cathedral to admire the glass pyramid that protects the Römersiedlung.
 This is the remains of a Roman fort, Constantia.
 This original establishment gave the city its name.
 While you can get a glimpse from this elevation, full tours are available from the tourist office for a modest fee.